vitejs/vite/docs/guide/comparisons.md

 ## WMR

-[WMR](https://github.com/preactjs/wmr) by the Preact team provides a similar feature set, and Vite 2.0's support for Rollup's plugin interface is inspired by it.
+[WMR](https://github.com/preactjs/wmr) by the Preact team looked to provide a similar feature set.
+Vite's universal Rollup plugin API for dev and build was inspired by it.

-WMR is mainly designed for [Preact](https://preactjs.com/) projects, and offers more integrated features such as pre-rendering.
-In terms of scope, it's closer to a Preact meta framework, with the same emphasis on compact size as Preact itself.
-If you are using Preact, WMR is likely going to offer a more fine-tuned experience.
+WMR is no longer maintained.
+The Preact team now recommends Vite with [@preactjs/preset-vite](https://github.com/preactjs/preset-vite).

 ## @web/dev-server